-In this session you will learn how, during the past three years, Kaplan Higher Education Group evolved its learning and performance ecosystem to address the need for rapid scalability while continuing to focus on the needs of the individual knowledge worker.
-You will explore Kaplan’s journey from reliance on training events to awareness, influence, and expansion of an employee-centric ecosystem.
+In this case-study session you will learn how, during the past three years, Kaplan Higher Education Group evolved its learning ecosystem to address the need for rapid scalability while continuing to focus on the needs of the individual knowledge worker.
+You will gain insights on how to shift from a reliance on training events to awareness, influence, and expansion of an employee-centric ecosystem.
 You will explore popular cultural challenges and learn how to influence various stakeholders.
 You’ll leave with the knowledge needed to start expanding and integrating your own ecosystems.

 In this session, you will learn:

-- To identify the elements that make up a learning and performance ecosystem
+- How to identify the elements that make up a learning ecosystem

-- To diagnose the health of your existing learning and performance ecosystem
+- How to diagnose the health of your existing learning ecosystem

-- How to recognize the value of establishing a solid knowledge base for your learning and performance ecosystem
+- To recognize the value of establishing a solid knowledge base for your learning ecosystem

-- To apply right-fit, scalable technology to align your ecosystem elements to how people really learn
+- How to apply right-fit, scalable technology to align your ecosystem elements to how people really learn

-- How to start the shift towards an employee-centered, self-sustaining learning and performance ecosystem
+- How to start the shift towards an employee-centered, self-sustaining learning ecosystem

 discussed in this session:

-Confluence (wiki), Axonify (reiterative eLearning platform), Google Analytics (data reporting), Adobe Connect (virtual instructor delivery).
+Confluence (wiki), Axonify (reiterative eLearning platform), Google+ (social media), Google Analytics (data reporting), and Adobe Connect (virtual instructor delivery).

 You do not have access to these files.
 Please log in or join with a free membership to download these files.Log In Join